kheller18/data-structures-algorithms/questions/React.md

         + As one can see in the code above, we are not using onChange function to govern the changes made to the input element.
 Instead, we are using ref to access the value of the input element.

 10. What are props in React?
-    + The props in React are the inputs to a component of React.
+    + `Props`: the inputs to a component of React.
 They can be single-valued or objects having a set of values that will be passed to components of React during creation by using a naming convention that almost looks similar to HTML-tag attributes.
 We can say that props are the data passed from a parent component into a child component.
     + The main purpose of props is to provide different component functionalities such as:
       + Passing custom data to the React component.
       + Using through `this.props.ReactProp` inside `render()` method of the component.